BaySchoolCS2/ProjectRepo/README.md

 ## MISC

- - Documentation for useage and installing that is very verbose should go into the wiki.
+ - Documentation for usage and installing that is very verbose should go into the wiki